 - out-of-hours discharges to the ward (not delayed).

 The CMP is included as a national clinical audit for the Department of Health Quality Accounts 2015/2016.

-Ongoing support and assistance is provided to all CMP participating units, including a dedicated Case Officer, training resources, contacts lists and an abundance of guidance documents.
+Ongoing support and assistance is provided to all CMP participating units, including a dedicated Data Coordinator, training resources, contacts lists and an abundance of guidance documents.